 In urban areas opossums will raid trash cans and pet food.

 In turn, opossums are also food for many species.
 Coyote, fox, bobcats and great horned owls will all prey on opossums.

 The opossum has an excellent immune system.
 Opossums will open their mouths and drool when cornered giving the impression that they have rabies.
 In fact, they rarely get rabies, distemper, or parvo and this behavior is just a defense mechanism.

-Opossums have been instrumental in helping scientists develop anti venom because they are immune to bee strings and snake bites.
+Opossums have also been instrumental in helping scientists develop anti-venom because they are immune to bee stings and poisonous snake bites.
+There blood neutralizes the venom.
 Opossums will actually hunt and kill rattlesnakes and are encouraged residents where these snakes are a problem.

 · Opossums have the shortest gestation period (11-13 days) and are born so tiny that 16 of them would fit in a teaspoon!

 · Baby opossums, like baby kangaroos, are called Joey’s.

 · The pouch can seal so completely that the babies inside will remain dry even if the mother is swimming.

 · The opossum has 50 teeth, more than any other North American mammal.